 5 Ways to Make the Most of Counseling

-Do these five things to set yourself up for a successful counseling journey.
+Do these five things to set yourself up for a successful journey in therapy.

 Man doing online counseling

-So you finally decided to seek counseling.
+So you finally decided to seek therapy.
 You’ve taken the first step.
 The next step is setting yourself up for success.
-As a counselor, here's what I think are five important things you can do to make the most of your counseling experience.
+As a therapist, here's what I think are five important things you can do to make the most of your counseling experience.

 Watch the Video